joshsurber/joshsurber/resume/resume.md

 ### FREELANCE WEB DEVELOPER, _Cross Key Studios_

-2003 - present
+2003 - present, _San Antonio, TX_

 - Generate and convert leads
-- Created a reputation for giving the client what they need even when they don't know
+- Created a reputation for giving the client what they need even when they don't know what they are looking for
 - Generated clear and concise proposals and contracts based on customer needs and value-based pricing
 - Create and deliver a site meeting the clients' needs